A Christmas Elf Ornament

 The Elf Body and Pointed Ears

-shown in the illustration, the body is composed of the large wood ball
+the above illustration, the body is composed of the large wood ball glued to

 The ears for Santa's elf are made from a wood shape that is oval, but